Woman charged in London with planning to bomb St Paul's cathedral

 Shaikh, of Hayes, west London, was charged with preparing terrorist acts between August and October this year including making contact with someone she believed could help her make explosives.

-The preparations also included travelling to London and staying at a hotel to conduct reconnaissance, police added in a statement.
+The preparations also included traveling to London and staying at a hotel to conduct reconnaissance, police added in a statement.

 The statement of charges said she "noted the hotel’s suitability as a target for a bomb (and) attended St Paul’s to scope it, for security and for the best place to plant a second bomb."